djrain/waves/blog/_posts/2020-07-31-interactive-tutorials.md

 The first issue was that Empirical's Listeners class could only apply a single event handler for any event at a time.
 This was a problem because our EventListenerTrigger needed to add its own event handlers, in addition to any that the user may have set.
 So first, we enhanced the Listeners class to support adding any number of event handlers.

 The second big issue, which we weren't able to address, is that Empirical's web system does not play nicely with JavaScript code.
 Any changes made to a widget's properties must be made from the C++ side, or else those changes will be wiped out when Empirical redraws the widget.
 This caused us quite a bit of confusion before we identified the issue, and it also prevented us from being able to implement a JavaScript popover library.
-Popovers are probably the most useful feature that the library is currently lacking, so we hope that the necessary changes to support this can be made to Empirical.
+Popovers are probably the most useful feature that the system is currently lacking, so we hope that the necessary changes to support this can be made to Empirical.

 We're not sure whether a system like this might also be useful for native Empirical apps.
-The high-level framework is not web-specific, so this is a potential area of development.
+The high-level framework is not web-specific, so this may be an area for potential development.

 ### Acknowledgements